xamarin/Sport/README.md

 ##### Steps:
 * Generate a keystore using Visual Studio.
 Or you can use a generic one provided in `Sport.Mobile.Droid/Resources/Security/androiddebugkey.keystore`
-  * alias: androiddebugkey
+  * alias: `androiddebugkey`
-  * password: android
+  * password: `android`
 * Create an Android App and Web App OAuth key in [Google API Console](https://console.developers.google.com/apis/credentials)
 * For the Web App, set the callback to your Azure website, for instance `https://xamarin-sportv2.azurewebsites.net/.auth/login/google/callback`
 * Replace the ClientIDs for Android and Azure in the Sport.Shared/Keys.cs
 * You will need to sign every build if you want to authenticate with Google.
-In Visual Studio for Mac, open Android project options > Build > Android Package Signing and complete the form so even your debug builds are signed.
+In Visual Studio for Mac, open `Android project options > Build > Android Package Signing` and complete the form so even your debug builds are signed.
+  * If you are using Visual Studio 2017 on Windows, you will need to specify this data in the .csproj as there is no similar screen in VS to configure the auto-sign data.
+But if the build task exists in the .csproj, VS will honor that and sign.

 #### Copyright and license
 * Code and documentation copyright 2017 Microsoft Corp.
 Code released under the [MIT license](https://opensource.org/licenses/MIT)